Geography of Quebec

 The territory of Quebec is extremely rich in resources in its coniferous forests, lakes, and rivers—pulp and paper, lumber, and hydroelectricity are still some of the province's most important industries.
 The far north of the province, Nunavik, is subarctic or Arctic and is mostly inhabited by Inuit.

 The most populous region is the Saint Lawrence River valley in the south, where the capital, Quebec City, and the largest city, Montreal, are situated.
-North of Montreal are the Laurentians, a range of ancient mountains, and to the east are the Appalachian Mountains which extends into the Eastern Townships and Gaspésie regions.
+North of Montreal are the Laurentian Mountains, a range of ancient mountains, and to the east are the Appalachian Mountains which extends into the Eastern Townships and Gaspésie regions.
 The Gaspé Peninsula juts into the Gulf of Saint Lawrence to the East.
 The Saint Lawrence River Valley is a fertile agricultural region, producing dairy products, fruit, vegetables, maple sugar (Quebec is the world's largest producer of maple syrup), and livestock.

 Borders

 Quebec is bordered by the province of Ontario, James Bay and Hudson Bay (including the circular Nastapoka arc) to the west, the provinces of New Brunswick and Newfoundland and Labrador to the east and Hudson Strait and Ungava Bay to the north.
 Its northernmost point is Cape Wolstenholme.
 Quebec also shares a land border with four northeast states of the United States (Maine, New Hampshire, New York and Vermont) to the south.

 In 1927, the border between the Province of Quebec and the Dominion of Newfoundland was delineated by the British Judicial Committee of the Privy Council.
 The government of Quebec does not officially recognize the Newfoundland and Labrador–Quebec border.
 A border dispute remains regarding the ownership of Labrador.
 A maritime boundary also exists with the territories of Nunavut, Prince Edward Island and Nova Scotia.
 Quebec has officially more than 12000 km of borders of all types.
 Half of these are land limits, 12% river limits and 38% marine limits.